AntonioPircio/AffiliateAmazonBot/README.md

 Add the following bot as admin of your channel https://t.me/AffiliateAmaBot.

-To start the application type the command python3 mainGui.py
+To start the application type the command python3 mainGui.py.

+The bot publishes about 800 products on the channel.Once started, the button will no longer be clickable until the products are published.
+Do not close the application while it is sending messages on the Telegram Channel.